BabylonJS/Documentation/content/features/featuresDeepDive/importers/glTF.md

 You can find the loader here [here](https://cdn.babylonjs.com/loaders/babylon.glTFFileLoader.js)

+> ⚠️ WARNING: The CDN should not be used in production environments.
+Please use self-hosting for production.

 ## Full Version

 This loader supports both glTF 1.0 and 2.0 and will use the correct loader based on the glTF version string.